OndrejLosensky/OndrejLosensky/README.md

 ###

-<p align="center" width="200">I am software junior developer from Prague,Czech Republic📍 Currently I am creating projects mostly with JavaScript or Python.
+<p align="center" width="200">I am software junior developer from Prague,Czech Republic📍</p>
+<p align="center" width="50">  I am currently creating projects mostly with JavaScript or Python.
 You can go through my repos and use everything you find there.
-Every repository is commented enough in its readme files and if you still have question you can contact me via e-mail </p>
+Every repository is commented enough in its readme files and if you still have question you can contact me via e-mail. </p>

 ###